ANJ, The National Gambling Authority

 The ANJ's relations with its European colleagues are organised within two bodies:

-- The GREF, Gaming Regulators' European Forum: 34 regulators from 31 European States meet in a forum to exchange views and information and discuss gambling policies.
+- The GREF, Gaming Regulators' European Forum: 41 regulators from 34 European States meet in a forum to exchange views and information and discuss gambling policies.
+On June 2023, Isabelle FALQUE-PIERROTIN was elected Chairwoman of the Gambling Regulators' European Forum.

 - The "Regulators' Group": it brings together the French, Spanish, Italian, Portuguese, British, German and Austrian regulatory authorities.
 Regular meetings are organised around topical regulatory issues.
 Each member of the group welcomes delegations from the other regulatory authorities in turn.